markostanimirovic/declarative-components/README.md

 ## Introduction

-Let's recap Angular concepts that are important for this article.
+Let's first recap the concepts that are important for this article.

 ### What is Zone.js?

+**Disadvantages**
+- Tree shaking -> Bundle size
+- Application bootstrap speed
+- Performance -> Unneccessary rerendering

+**markDirty**

 ### What are Ivy features?